Pet Spending Demographics and Consumer Behavior: Who's Driving the $147B US Market

 Online vs. In-Store Shopping Preferences

-E-commerce represents approximately 30% of total pet product sales and continues growing rapidly.
+E-commerce represents approximately 30% of total pet product sales and continues growing rapidly, based on industry research.
 Younger demographics show strong preference for online purchasing, while older consumers still prefer in-store experiences for many categories.

 Subscription services show highest adoption rates among millennials and urban consumers who value convenience and automated delivery.
-Auto-ship programs increase customer lifetime value significantly.
+Auto-ship programs increase customer lifetime value significantly for the retailers and brands that offer them.

 Mobile commerce grows rapidly as consumers use smartphones for price comparison, product research, and convenient reordering of familiar products.
 Apps from major retailers show strong engagement and repeat usage.